This week: Patriot Act with Hasan Minhaj, His Dark Materials, Lost in Space, John Mulaney & the Sack Lunch Bunch, You

-“How America is Causing Global Obesity” – Volume 5, Episode 7 New episodes Sunday On Netflix
+“How America is Causing Global Obesity” – Volume 5, Episode 7

 Patriot Act is addressing a huge health problem in time for Christmas: Global obesity (yup, just in case you thought you were gonna enjoy all the candy and turkey this year).
 Hasan Minhaj looks at how America is fueling the obesity epidemic across the world through the spread of misinformation, skewed research, and trade deals.
 You’ll be shaking your head at the revelation that corporations have long been pressuring world governments to push exercise over eating healthy.
 Will it surprise you?
 Not so much—but it will make you think about what’s in the food you’re stuffing your face with this holiday.